 A number infographic is recognizable by the emphasis on numbers.
 Perhaps you want to show the various ways food is lost or wasted, how war has impacted a given country, or the vital numbers when applying for a mortgage.
 These examples and more can be well portrayed by a number of infographics.

 The resume infographic depicts the work experience, professional qualifications, and other credentials of an individual in a visual format.
 Most job ads will attract scores of applications so a resume infographic is a creative way to set oneself apart from other applicants.
 Whereas the resume infographic is often prepared as a summary accompanying a standard resume, it can stand on its own especially where the employer insists on a short CV.
 Job applications are sensitive so be certain that the infographic has a level of professionalism commensurate with the job applied for.

 Whereas there are different types of infographics, certain elements are key to making a visual representation of data qualify as an infographic.
 Virtually all infographics will make use of each of these to some degree.

 Colors are perhaps the most eye-catching aspect of an infographic so we’ll spend the most time addressing this topic.
 The color scheme you choose can make or break both your bathroom decor and infographic.
 Colors can either highlight or obscure information.
-There are a number of factors to consider and whose importance will vary depending on the nature of the graphic.
+There are many factors to consider and their importance will vary depending on the nature of the graphic.

-For instance, if you are making an infographic comparing America’s major political formations, using red for Republican and blue for Democrat in line with convention would go a long way in making the graphic easy to understand.
+For instance, if you are making an infographic comparing America’s major political formations, using red for Republicans and blue for Democrats in line with the convention would go a long way in making the graphic easy to understand.

 Take text color into consideration when choosing infographic colors.
 White text on a yellow background is a strenuous read.
 Choose colors in line with the background color of the page where the infographic will be posted.
 While there is nothing inherently wrong with placing an infographic with a white background on a website with a white background, it can make it harder for readers to see where the infographic begins.